mikalai-hryb/notes/terraform.md

 ### What is the cloud-init?

-Cloud-init is the industry standard multi-distribution method for cross-platform cloud instance initialisation.
+Cloud-init is the industry standard multi-distribution method for cross-platform cloud instance initialization.
 It is supported across all major public cloud providers, provisioning systems for private cloud infrastructure, and bare-metal installations.

 ### How cloud-init config looks like?